 Finally, consider the fact that fat provides some of the pleasure we derive from our food.
 Fat provides flavor to cooking through oils and sauce, and the rich taste of avocado or salmon is in part due to the fats these foods contain.
 Limiting these foods in your diet will not only leave you without the health benefits that they provide, but will also rob your diet of flavor and variety.

 The flip-side of the outdated anti-fat movement of the 1980s and 1990s is the current trend toward re-embracing saturated fat.
 Recent studies suggest that saturated fat may not influence heart disease risk quite as much as we once thought, while carbohydrates have a greater influence on cardiovascular health than previously known.

-Keep in mind that there are other concerns: A diet high in saturated-fat-rich foods can affect your cancer risk and your brain health.
+Keep in mind that there are other concerns.
+A diet high in saturated-fat-rich foods can affect your cancer risk and your brain health.
 Plus, even if your cholesterol levels don’t rise with the addition of a lot more saturated fat, your calorie intake may go up, which could add pounds to your waistline.
 The same is true even for unsaturated fats.
-“If you gain weight it’s not going to be good for your heart disease risk, regardless of what you ate to get there,” Powell explains.

 The key is to remember that eliminating any single nutrient from your diet and replacing it with another is not going to strike the balance your body needs.
 A diet low in refined carbohydrates, with an emphasis on unsaturated fats, is the best way to apply research to your own life.
 Use small amounts of solid fats such as butter or coconut oil when appropriate, avoid margarine or any other hydrogenated products, and enjoy foods high in saturated fat such as red meat, cheese and other full-fat dairy, in limited amounts.